desmondblack/gameextream-server/readme.md

 This is my SA:MP server project writed on PAWN.
 Project writen from 0.
 Now him estimated 89k lines.
 Examples of the code:

-//command used to warn player.
+Command used to warn player.
 If him to have 3 warns, player get a ban for 3 days.

 ```	if(strcmp(cmd, "/warn", true) == 0)
 	{